Uses of a miter saw

 Buying a miter saw and what to look for

 Miter saws should have detents at the most common angles: 90°, 45°, and 22.5°.
 Look for a saw with an easy, smooth detent override.
-It allows you to move the saw without the detent engaging each positive stop along the way and back.
+It allows you to move the saw without engaging each positive stop along the way and back.